Cannonball Run challenge: Electric vehicle record

-In July 2019 a family team of Robin Jedi Thomsen, and her parents Lars Thomsen and Betty Legler set a record of 48 hours 10 minutes driving westbound for 2835 mi in a Long-Range Rear-Wheel-Drive Tesla Model 3 between 12 and 14 July 2019.
+In July 2019 a family team of Robin Jedi Thomsen, and her parents Lars Thomsen and Betty Legler set a record of 48 hours 10 minutes driving westbound for 2835 mi in a Tesla Model 3 Long Range between July 12 and 14, 2019.

-In August 2019, Kyle Conner and Matthew Davis set a record of 45 hours and 16 minutes driving westbound from New York City to Los Angeles in a Long-Range Rear-Wheel-Drive Tesla Model 3 which had been modified, including lowering the car for better aerodynamics.
+In August 2019, Kyle Conner and Matthew Davis set a record of 45 hours and 16 minutes driving westbound from New York City to Los Angeles in a Tesla Model 3 Long Range which had been modified, including lowering the car for better aerodynamics.

 At the end of 2020, Kyle Conner, Drew Peterson and Tijmen Schreur lowered the EV record to 44:26 despite winter conditions in an Out of Spec Motoring Porsche Taycan with the large battery, aerodynamic wheels, and massaging seats, using Electrify America CCS chargers with up to 350 kW.

 In October 2021, the EV record was broken twice in the same rented 2021 Tesla Model S Long Range.
 The first drive, from Los Angeles to New York City, by Ryan Levenson and Will Wood, lowered the EV record to 42:52.
-The second drive occurred on October 22, 2021, leaving from the Red Ball Garage in Manhattan at 11:00am and arriving at the Portifino Inn in Redondo Beach, CA 42 hours, 17 minutes later.
+The second drive occurred on October 22, 2021, leaving from the Red Ball Garage in Manhattan at 11:00 am and arriving at the Portifino Inn in Redondo Beach, CA 42 hours, 17 minutes later.
 The second drive was piloted by a driver team of Ryan Levenson and Josh Allan.
 The only modification made to the stock Tesla was to replace the factory 21-inch wheels with the more efficient Tesla 19-inch wheels and to over-inflate the tire pressure to 47 psi for the second drive.

+In April 2023, Kyle Conner attempted another record with the Out of Spec Motoring team, using a Lucid Air.
+The trip took 44 hours 32 minutes, which did not set a new record.
+However, their lead car Polestar 1, driven by Alyssa Zupan, set a new plug-in hybrid record with 45 hours and 38 minutes.

+In October 2024, Kyle Conner, Tijmen Schreur and Drew Peterson broke the record driving a 2025 Porsche Taycan in 39 hours 29 minutes.
+They became familiar with the car’s charging curve the week before after the car was the first EV to reach the finish point in a cross-country EV contest from Seattle, Washington to Boston, Massachusetts named the "I-90 Surge" and involving nine EVs and a comparable ICE vehicle.